ebdonato/speed-dial/README.md

-# Speed Dial (speed-dial)
+# Links da Babi (speed-dial)

-Speed Dial for Browser New Tabs
+Links da Babi is Speed Dial for Browser New Tabs or for Network Social Profile/Bio Links

 ## Install the dependencies
 ```bash